VarmintAl/metal-properties/README.md

 The .BAS files were the original codes written in Microsoft Basic in 2010.
 Then they were ported over to python and fortran.

+GASB.BAS  This code uses the Beattie-Bridgeman equaiton of state to calculate the pressure, volume, and mass, given two of these and the temperature.
+The units are:

+ Pressure...(psi) & (pascal)"
+ Volume.............(liters)"
+ Mass................(grams)": PRINT

 Good Hunting from....
 Varmint Al